badd-labs/badd-labs/lab2/README_solc.md

 ```
 solc -o . --bin --abi hello.sol
 ```

-- After compilation, there should be two files generated: `hello.abi` and `hello.bin`.
-        - File `hello.bin` stores the compiled "binary" code.
-This is the code directly executed by miners.
-        - File `hello.abi` defines the interface through which the compiled code interacts with the execution platform (or EVM).
-Like ABI, it defines how the binary code in `.bin` should be interpreted in EVM.

 **Note**: If your `solc` compiler version is after 0.5.0, you may need to use the following **hello.sol** source code.
 ```bash
 pragma solidity ^ 0.5.0;